Maya vs Blender: How to Choose the Best 3D Modeling Software

 It initially started as a small, community-driven project and then turned into a full-fledged 3D creation suite that challenges commercial software giants.
 The transformation of Blender, particularly since the release of version 2.8, showcases how collaborative development and community involvement can produce professional-grade software accessible to everyone.
 Its regular updates and a wealth of community-driven tutorials have made it a favorite among freelancers and small studios.

-Feature Comparison: Maya vs. Blender
+Feature Comparison: Autodesk Maya vs. Blender

 Modeling Tools